Barbara Jean Houser Morton (Lackey)

 1927 - 1987

-Barbara was born in Bell, California, the oldest of three daughters of James Wesley and Thelma Eleitha Lynham Houser.
-While she and her sisters sang as a girls' trio when young, Barbara would be the only one to pursue a career in music.
-Although she did not have voice lessons, at age three she started singing publicly and continued to do so all through her grade school and high school years.
+Barbara was born in Bell, California, on June 26, 1927, the oldest of three daughters of James Wesley and Thelma Eleitha Lynham Houser.
+She and her sisters sang as a girls' trio when young, but Barbara would be the only one to pursue a career in music.
+Although she did not have voice lessons, at age three she started singing publicly and continued to do so throughout her grade school and high school years.

 As early as eighth grade she sang some of the contralto solos from Handel's Messiah with the high school choir when the family was still living in Bell.
 When the Housers moved to Oregon in 1941, she attended high school in Yoncalla for her first three years and then attended the Cottage Grove, Oregon, high school for her senior year.
-She was chosen to sing a leading role in an operetta presented by the school that year.
+She sang a leading role in an operetta presented by the school that year.

 During her teens she had dreamed of becoming an opera singer and started earning money for lessons in her late teens by singing with dance bands.
-When she graduated from high school in 1945, she was offered a music scholarship to attend the University of Oregon in Eugene, but decided to marry Clyde (Bud) Miles Morton, Jr., that summer.
+When she graduated from high school in 1945, she was offered a music scholarship to attend the University of Oregon in Eugene, but instead married Clyde (Bud) Miles Morton, Jr., on June 18, 1945.

 Barbara had been raised a Baptist but became a Seventh-day Adventist following her marriage, because of the influence of her mother-in-law.
 She began singing on Pearls of Praise, a program on a Eugene, Oregon, radio station in the late 1940s, and her recordings would later be regularly featured on Songs for the Heart, a Portland radio station.

-Morton started recording with Chapel Records in the late 1950s and would eventually record over a dozen records under that label, one of them featuring her as a soloist with the Mitzelfelt Chorale, a highly regarded Southern California ensemble of which she was a member.
-One of her albums, Right Now, released in September 1970, received the highest rating in Billboard magazine.
-It was the first recording on the "Bridge" label, a new contemporary label with Chapel Records, a division of Pacific Press Publishing Association.
+Morton started recording with Chapel Records in the late 1950s and would eventually record nearly a dozen albums under that label, one of them featuring her as a soloist with the Mitzelfelt Chorale, a highly regarded Southern California ensemble of which she was a member.
+One of her albums, Right Now, which was done with the Paul Johnson Singers and featured his arrangements, was released in September 1970 and received a four-star rating, the highest possible, in Billboard magazine, a national publication which classifies all religious and secular recordings.
+It was the first recording on the Bridge label, a new contemporary label with Chapel Records, a division of Pacific Press Publishing Association.
 A 1997 three-volume CD/cassette tape compilation featuring eleven artists, Legends, We are What We Were, prepared by Jim McDonald, included her singing three songs.

 Following a divorce in 1960, she studied voice with John T. Hamilton at La Sierra College, now University, and Doris Castor of Claremont College.
 In 1964 she moved to Angwin, California, and later in that decade attended Pacific Union College, where she took mostly religion classes and sang in Pro Musica, the school's select choir.